Ice Chips (The Bear): Filming

+Abby Elliott prepared for performing contractions onscreen by having someone record her when she was in real-life labor with her second child in June 2023.
+She later told a reporter that realistic labor pain "was such a big focus of mine to make it seem extremely realistic and have you almost feel the pain with me.
+And yeah, it definitely helped having done it twice now...Sugar is now stuck in a birthing room with the last person she wants to be with, but also the person that she needs there, who's the closest to her, who's also gone through labor.
+She needs to feel reassured in this calm manner [but] then Donna will go on a rant about her having her father's ass and Sugar's like, 'What?
+That's not what I need from you right now.'
+And then she surprises her and tells her this comforting birth story and holds her."

 Picture editing and sound design

 "Ice Chips" was edited by Megan Mancini.
-According to staff editor Joanna Naugle, the background sounds in the hospital were carefully dialed to the mood in Sugar's hospital room, stating that Steve "Major" Giammaria and SFX editor Jonathan Fuhrer we're "layering in sounds of people talking outside, machines beeping and people wheeling things down the hallway.
+According to staff editor Joanna Naugle, the background sounds in the hospital were carefully dialed to the mood in Sugar's hospital room, stating that Steve "Major" Giammaria and SFX editor Jonathan Fuhrer we're "layering in sounds of people talking outside, machines beeping, and people wheeling things down the hallway.
 As we get into the more intimate part of the conversation, where we use more close-ups, the outside sounds melt away, so you're not distracted by them."

-Music

-The episode featured many songs, including "New Noise" by Refused, "13 Ghosts II" by Nine Inch Nails, and "Baby, I Love You" by The Ronettes.

-Release

-The episode, along with the rest of the season, premiered on June 26, 2024, on Hulu.
-Originally, the season was scheduled to premiere on June 27, 2024.
+Reception